 Colgate's Board believes that good corporate governance accompanies and greatly aids Colgate's long-term business success.
-This success has been the direct result of Colgate's key business strategies-Engaging to Build Our Brands; Innovation for Growth; Effectiveness and Efficiency; and Leading to Win.
+This success has been the direct result of Colgate's key priorities-growing sales through engaging with consumers, developing world-class innovation and working with retail partners; driving efficiency on every line of the income statement to increase margins; generating strong cash flow performance and utilizing that cash effectively to enhance total shareholder return; and leading to win by staying true to the Company's culture and focusing on its stakeholders.
 The Company's strategic focus is on core product categories, global brands and people development programs, with an emphasis on pay for performance and the highest standards of integrity.
 Colgate's Board has been at the center of these key strategies, helping to design and implement them, and seeing that they guide the Company's operations.